Your animals were meant to fly!

 For their safety and comfort Air Canada Cargo does not accept warm-blooded animals for transport when the outside ground temperature is higher than 29.5°C (85°F).
 If the temperature is 29.5°C or higher at the departure city, the destination, or any point in between on a route with connections, animals will not be accepted and will therefore be rebooked for the next available flight(s).

-Day old chicks, cold-blooded animals, provided they are tendered in containers that adhere to the current IATA Live Animal Container requirements.
+Day old chicks and cold-blooded animals, provided they are tendered in containers that adhere to the current IATA Live Animal Container requirements.
+This exception does not apply during applicable seasonal restrictions for Asia, the Middle East, Melbourne and select US cities.

 Air Canada does not accept brachycephalic, snub-nosed or mixed breeds of snub-nosed animals when the breed on the Health Certificate states the following: